ChordPro/chordpro/docs/content/ChordPro-Reference-RelNotes.md

 ### Highlights

 * [ABC](https://www.chordpro.org/chordpro/directives-env_abc/) and [Lilypond](https://www.chordpro.org/chordpro/directives-env_ly/) embedding now use SVG (vector graphics) instead of pixmap images.
 This is very crisp at all sizes, and greatly reduces the size of the resultant PDF document.
   No additional tools are required for embedding, except the `abc2svg` and `lilypond` tools.
-The installer kits for MS Windows and MacOS already include the `abc2svg` tool.
+The installer kits for MS Windows and macOS already include the `abc2svg` tool.
 * The ChordPro GUI (`wxchordpro`) has been extended with a Tasks menu that can be used to quickly select presets for a specific task.
 For example, to produce a PDF with only lyrics, or with keyboard diagrams instead of string diagrams.
 User presets can be added by placing small config files in a `tasks` folder under the `CHORDPRO_LIB`.

 ### ChordPro functionality